 • A handful of courses, including Catholic Principles for Ethics and Healthcare, combine practical knowledge with faith-based skills application.

-The RN to BSN program offered by Elmhurst College builds up on your past nursing education and enhances leadership and expertise in nursing practice.
+Program Overview: The RN to BSN program offered by Elmhurst College builds up on your past nursing education and enhances leadership and expertise in nursing practice.
 To earn your BSN you are required to complete a minimum of 34 credits at Elmhurst.
 The curriculum is a fine blend of liberal arts, and courses in nursing science that teach you concepts of nursing, leadership and management, nursing laws and ethics and evidence based practice informatics.

 • The curriculum includes two clinical courses that can be completed at a site decided by you, in consultation with the faculty.